How to dye fibre & yarn with acid dyes

 - Allow it to cool nice and slowly.

-2: Dyeing in the microwave
+2: Dyeing in a microwave

 Here's a simple microwave method suitable for dyeing 100g (dry weight) of fibre at a time.
 Remember to pre soak your fibre before you begin.